 While I thought “The Ventures” Christmas album was unique, there is nothing quite like “Wild Christmas.”
 It’s both horrifying and hilarious.
 At moments, I wasn’t sure if I should laugh or cry, while I’m sure I was making awkward, alarmed faces.

-However, I’m also not sure if I should feel happy or sad while on listening to this album.
-West was maintaining her time in the spotlight, which she wanted, but was it at the cost of being laughed at?
+However, I’m also not sure if I should feel happy or sad while listening to this album.
+West was maintaining her time in the spotlight but was it at the cost of being laughed at?
 Was this something she legitimately wanted to do or was this similar to actors making low budget horror films late in their career (See: Die, Die My Darling and Hot Rods to Hell).
 Unfortunately, very few sources gave her feelings about these albums and glossed over them, merely listing that they were recorded.

 After “Wild Christmas,” West recorded one last rock and roll album in 1972 at age 79 called “Great Balls of Fire.”
 This time, she covered The Doors’ “Light My Fire.”